sumukshashidhar/yourbench/prompts/question_generation/single_shot/false-premise.md

         "text_based": true,
         "no_tricks": true
     },
-    "question": "The text suggests that increased tariffs in one country automatically improve its economic growth while having no effect on its trading partners.
-What's wrong with this interpretation?", "answer": "The text explicitly states that tariffs create complex ripple effects throughout the global economy, affecting both the implementing country and its trading partners through reduced trade volume, retaliatory measures, and altered supply chains.", "reasoning": "Tests understanding of complex system interactions and multi-layered economic relationships.", "difficulty": 5,
+    "question": "A nation's implementation of protective tariffs represents a purely domestic economic decision that strengthens its market independence and shields it from global economic volatility.
+Consider the accuracy of this interpretation based on the text's analysis.", "answer": "The text explicitly states that tariffs create complex ripple effects throughout the global economy, affecting both the implementing country and its trading partners through reduced trade volume, retaliatory measures, and altered supply chains.", "reasoning": "Tests understanding of complex system interactions and multi-layered economic relationships while challenging the misconception of economic isolation in modern global markets.", "difficulty": 5,
-    "difficulty_justification": "Requires deep understanding of system-wide interactions and ability to trace multiple cause-effect relationships.", "supporting_quotes": [
+    "difficulty_justification": "Requires deep understanding of system-wide interactions and ability to trace multiple cause-effect relationships while evaluating complex economic assumptions.", "supporting_quotes": [
         "When Country A implements new tariffs, its trading partners typically respond with retaliatory measures", "The interconnected nature of global trade means that tariff increases often lead to reduced trade volumes across multiple markets", "Studies show that protective tariffs frequently result in higher consumer prices and disrupted supply chains in both the implementing nation and its trading partners"
     ],
-    "quote_context": "These quotes demonstrate the complex ripple effects of tariff implementation, showing how trade actions affect multiple parties and lead to various economic consequences, directly contradicting the simplified premise of unilateral benefit."
+    "quote_context": "These quotes demonstrate the complex ripple effects of tariff implementation, showing how trade actions affect multiple parties and lead to various economic consequences, directly contradicting the premise of economic isolation and unilateral benefit."
 }
 ```